Long-term Enrollment Planning

 • Infrastructure and student support resources

-Programs are encouraged to adopt a holistic approach to admissions–evaluating applicants through a combination of quantitative and qualitative measures–to develop a comprehensive understanding of their strengths and potential for success in graduate study.
+Programs are encouraged to evaluate applicants through a combination of quantitative and qualitative measures–to develop a comprehensive understanding of their strengths and potential for success in graduate study.
 This approach ensures that no single metric–such as GRE scores or GPA cutoffs–determines an admissions decision.
 Overreliance on numerical indicators alone often fails to predict graduate-level success.
-Instead, a holistic review supports a more equitable and accurate assessment by considering the full context of each applicant’s experiences, accomplishments, and aspirations.
+Instead, a comprehensive review supports a more equitable and accurate assessment by considering the full context of each applicant’s experiences, accomplishments, and aspirations.

 Seek balance and context